 And places with no carpet on the floor

-Yes , sounds terrible .
-However, the truth is it’s keeping me alive.
+Sounds terrible , the reality is.
+It’s keeping me alive.
 I go 3 times a week , 6 hrs each treatment .
-It makes traveling a bit complex but not impossible.
-Of course my energy level has decreased.
-Missing outings with family and friends .
-I’m on the machine 18 - 23 hrs weekly , including the time it takes to place needles in and hold my access for bleeding to stop.
+My energy level has decreased.
+Blood pressure is elevated.
+My heart has enlarged and I now have a rapid heartbeat .
+Often I’m missing outings with family and friends .
+I’m on the machine 18 - 23 hrs weekly not including the time it takes to place needles in and hold my access for bleeding to stop.

-Transplant for me would mean another chance to live and not just exsists.
+Transplant for me would mean another chance to live and not just exist.
 Having the energy to make a difference.
-Possibly bump into my person, who knows .
-Wishful thinking , but basically I’d love to feel whole again.
+I love to make great memories with my children and grandchildren .
+I’d love to feel whole again.

 For along time I felt that I’d just suffer in silence.
 I didn’t like the idea of making ppl feel sad because of my situation.
 However, close mouths can’t get fed.
 Maybe someone out here just wants to be a blessing.
 This kind act will last forever.
 In just incase your wondering transplanting a kidney isn’t taking from you.
 Everyone is only relying on one kidney.
 The other is there for backup.
 In most of us never ever use the backup kidney.
 I realized that family aren’t only blood related.
 Most times where bonded for life through shared experiences.
 So let’s bond.
 I’d hope to hear from you!
 Yes , you !